crasmarum/CNet/README.md

     }
 ```

-We can easily test that the implementation is correct by minimizing the `Sigmoid` using a small neural net and Wirtinger gradient descent like in the
+We can easily test that the implementation is correct by minimizing the `Sigmoid` using a small neural net and Wirtinger gradient descent as you can see in the
 following snippet of code:

 ```c++